 The best way to experience the Fraser River is on a river raft with Fraser River Raft Expeditions.
 Follow the same path as Simon Fraser as you experience the breathtaking views of the mountains around you.
 Visit http://www.fraserraft.com to book a trip!

 Don’t forget!
 If you are visiting Hell’s Gate Airtram this summer you can save 20% off your admission if you purchase your tickets online: http://cmte.am/uW9j301vzpB

 Stay tuned to our facebook page for more awesome Fraser Canyon travel tips!

-COVID-19 Update – August 18th, 2020 Safety Plans and procedures are in place to welcome you back to the Hell’s Gate Airtram for a safe and memorable trip.
-Non-medical masks are mandatory for all visitors (excluding children under the age of 3) If you don’t have a mask when you arrive, we […] ...READ MORE
+COVID-19 Update – July 2nd, 2021 Safety Plans and procedures are in place to welcome you back to the Hell’s Gate Airtram for a safe and memorable trip.
+Non-medical masks are mandatory for all visitors in TRAM ONLY (excluding children under the age of 3) If you don’t have a mask when you arrive, we […] ...READ MORE